AdobeDocs/experience-manager-65.fr-FR/help/assets/asset-templates.md

    ![chlimage_1-125](assets/chlimage_1-330.png)

-1. Cliquez ou appuyez sur **[!UICONTROL Suivant]** dans la barre d’outils.
+1. Click **[!UICONTROL Next]** from the toolbar.
 1. In the **[!UICONTROL Preview &amp; Reorder]** screen, rearrange the templates if required and preview the selection of templates to merge.
-Cliquez/appuyez ensuite sur **[!UICONTROL Suivant]** dans la barre d’outils.
+Then, click **[!UICONTROL Next]** from the toolbar.

    ![chlimage_1-126](assets/chlimage_1-331.png)

-1. Dans l’écran Configurer un modèle, spécifiez un nom pour le support.
+1. In the [!UICONTROL Configure Template] screen, specify a name for the collateral.
 Vous pouvez également spécifier les balises que vous considérez appropriées.
-Pour exporter le résultat au format PDF, sélectionnez l’option **Acrobat (.PDF)**.
+If you want to export the output in PDF format, select **[!UICONTROL Acrobat (.PDF)]**.
 Par défaut, le document est exporté aux formats JPG et InDesign.
-To change the display thumbnail for the multi-page collateral, click/tap **[!UICONTROL Change Thumbnail]**.
+To change the display thumbnail for the multi-page collateral, click **[!UICONTROL Change Thumbnail]**.

    ![chlimage_1-127](assets/chlimage_1-332.png)

-1. Cliquez/appuyez sur **[!UICONTROL Enregistrer]**, puis cliquez/appuyez sur **[!UICONTROL OK]** dans la boîte de dialogue pour fermer la boîte de dialogue.
+1. Click **[!UICONTROL Save]** and then click **[!UICONTROL OK]** in the dialog to close the dialog.
 La documentation multi-page est créée dans le dossier avec lequel vous avez commencé.

    >[!NOTE]
    >